elvis-messiaen/Monitoring-IA/README.md

 This project implements a complete ML monitoring pipeline for a Titanic survival prediction model.
 It includes:
 - FastAPI-based REST API for ML predictions
 - Real-time monitoring and metrics collection with Prometheus
-- Interactive dashboards with Grafana
+- Interactive dashboards with Grafana (API Performance + ML Metrics)
+- ML model drift detection and performance monitoring with Evidently AI
 - Container orchestration with Docker Compose
 - Container-level monitoring with cAdvisor